alajmo/monkey-list/readme.txt

 Monkey-list

-Monkey see, Monkey do, here's a monkey list for you.
+Monkey see, Monkey do, here's a todo list for you.

-A todo-list